dunky-star/Java-Developer-Full-Stack/README.md

 ## Java Full Stack Developer - Simplilearn

-> My full stuck journey, the essence of front-end, middleware, and back-end Java web developer technologies.
+> My full stack journey, the essence of front-end, middleware, and back-end Java web developer technologies.
 An end-to-end application dev., test and deploy code, store data and much more.